AndyPic/Firewall/tests/README.md

 These results indicate that the best combination for latency is to:
 - Load the blocklist on init
 - Use a hashable data structure with python 'in' keyword

+Fig. 2 (and the standard deviations) also demonstrate that using the hashable data structure reduces the variance in lookup times.